Allan Worthy

 Allan Worthy (born 1 January 1974) is an English cricketer.
-Worthy is a right-handed batsman who bowls right-arm Off break.
+Worthy is a right-handed batsman who bowls medium pace.
 He was born at South Hetton, County Durham.
-He was the first ever to reach 10,000 NEPL runs.
+He was the first ever to reach 10,000 North East Premier League runs.

 Worthy made his debut in List A cricket for the Durham Cricket Board against the Leicestershire Cricket Board in the 2000 NatWest Trophy.
-From 2000 to 2003, he represented the Board in 4 List A matches, the last of which came against Glamorgan in the 2003 Cheltenham & Gloucester Trophy.
+From 2000 to 2003, he represented the Board in four List A matches, the last of which came against Glamorgan in the 2003 Cheltenham & Gloucester Trophy.

 Worthy joined Northumberland in 2004, making his debut for the county in the Minor Counties Championship against Cambridgeshire.
 From 2004 to 2009, he has represented the county in 28 Championship matches, the last of which came against Buckinghamshire.
 Worthy currently represents the county in the MCCA Knockout Trophy.
 His debut Trophy match for the county came against Staffordshire in 2004.
 From 2004 to present, he has represented the county in 24 Trophy matches.